Binomial distributions

 XB(n,p)X \sim \text{B}(n, p)

-with nn trials or attempts, and probability pp of success for each trial.
+with nn trials or attempts, and probability pp of success for each independent trial.
 It has the probability distribution

 P(X=x)=(nx)px(1p)nx\text{P}(X = x) = \binom nx p^x(1-p)^{n-x}